Tamarindo Costa Rica

 Province of Guanacaste

-Tamarindo Beach used to be a small fishing village on the north pacific coast of Costa Rica.
-It has since evolved into a bustling vacation hot spot for American and European tourists alike.
+Tamarindo Costa Rica used to be a small fishing village on the North Pacific coast.
+It has since evolved into a vacation hot spot for visitors all over the world.
 Tamarindo Beach is a three and a half kilometer stretch of white sand and warm blue water.
 You will find the town is well developed offering a big choice of hotels, shops, art galleries and restaurants.
-Nature is also abundant with howler monkeys, migrant birds and all kinds of exotic wildlife living in Tamarindo's surroundings.
+Nature is also abundant with howler monkeys, migrant birds and all kinds of exotic wildlife living in the area.
 The leatherback turtles lay their eggs in the northern part of the bay.

 Things to do in Tamarindo Costa Rica

 Olive Ridley and Green Pacific sea turtles lay their eggs at a series of secluded beaches near Tamarindo Beach.
 Turtles can be seen all year around, but October to April is the peak season for turtle nesting.

 Tamarindo is one of the top surfing destinations in Costa Rica.
 The surf is best known for the easy and consistent waves.
 You will have other great surfing beaches nearby like Playa Grande and Playa Langosta.

 Three of the nation’s best golf courses are located in Guanacaste.
 A 20-minute drive south is Hacienda Pinilla, created by acclaimed architect Mike Young.
 This par 72 course, which can play up to 7,200 yards, was designed to enhance its natural landscape.

 Cruise on a custom built 40-foot sailing catamaran specifically designed to be the ultimate in day charters.
 Snorkel gear and kayaks are available.